Hot Air Balloon Retrospective

 Example: We’ve got a couple team members who are amazing at strategy.
 Let’s connect them with that client, and help them get crystal-clear on their goals.

-When to do a hot air balloon retrospective
+When to do a Hot Air Balloon retrospective

 When you need to look forward

-The Hot Air Balloon sprint retrospective is unique because it lets teams look to both the past and the future.
+This sprint retrospective is unique because it lets teams look to both the past and the future.
 You can assess what’s worked for your team, and also brainstorm ways to apply your learnings moving forward.
 They’re amazing retros at pivotal moments, like the end of the year or when you wrap up a big project.

 When you’re feeling creative